milano-slesarik/playlist-searcher-for-youtube-music/README.md

 # Playlist Searcher for YouTube Music

-**YouTube Music** is a great music streaming service, but it's missing an easy way to search for your playlists.
-This unofficial extension solves that problem by adding a search bar to YouTube Music.
+**YouTube Music** is a great music streaming service, but it's missing an easy way to search through your playlists.
+This unofficial extension solves that problem by adding a search bar to the YouTube Music website.

 You can use it to search for playlists by name in two places: the main sidebar and the "Add to Playlist" dialog.

-**NOTE:** _This is the first version of the extension and might not work as expected.
-It is possible that the way elements are observed is too heavy on the browser and will have to be optimized._
+**NOTE:** _This is an early version of the extension and may not work as expected.
+The current method for monitoring page elements could be resource-intensive and will require future optimization._

 ## Screenshots